-Regional Regression Equations Based on Channel-Width Characteristics to Estimate Peak-Flow Frequencies at Ungauged Sites in Montana Using Data through Water Year 2011
+Regional Regression Equations Based on Channel-Width Characteristics to Estimate Peak-Flow Frequencies at Ungauged Sites Using Data Through Water Year 2011

-MDT uses peak-flow frequency data (i.e. 100-year flood) to design highway infrastructure, secure floodplain permits, and perform stream restoration activities.
-The USGS in cooperation with MDT will develop regression equations which use channel-width as a predictor to provide peak-flow frequency estimates to MDT.
-The research will develop channel-width based regression equations that could increase accuracy and reduce uncertainty when determining flood magnitudes and frequencies.
-In addition, channel-width measurements are commonly obtained through on-site surveys, this project will evaluate the use of aerial photography and other remote measurement methods to quickly estimate channel widths to reduce the need for on-site surveys.
+MDT uses peak-flow frequency data (i.e., 100-year flood) to design highway infrastructure, secure floodplain permits, and perform stream restoration activities.
+The United States Geological Survey (USGS), in cooperation with MDT, developed regression equations which use channel width as a predictor to provide peak-flow frequency estimates to MDT.
+The research developed channel width-based regression equations that could increase accuracy and reduce uncertainty when determining flood magnitudes and frequencies.
+Channel width measurements are commonly obtained through on-site surveys.
+However, this project evaluated the use of aerial photography and other remote measurement methods to quickly estimate channel widths to reduce the need for on-site surveys.

 Peak-Flow Variability, Peak-Flow Informational Needs, and Consideration of Regional Regression Analyses in Managing the Crest-Stage Gage Network in Montana